Building international friendships

-PABRADE, Lithuania —Eight Texas Army National Guard Soldiers from the 100th Mobile Public Affairs Detachment, stationed in Austin, were sent to the Baltics to support a training exercise that spanned through four countries and brought together 11,000 soldiers from 20 nations.
+We left Texas on June 4, 2017; eight Texas Army National Guard soldiers from the 100th Mobile Public Affairs Detachment, stationed in Austin, Texas and traveled to the Baltics to support a training exercise that spanned through four countries and brought together 11,000 soldiers from 20 nations.

-Texas soldiers provided Public Affairs support to the exercise in Pabrade and Vilnuis, Lithuania, June 4-19, 2017.
+Our mission?
+To provide Public Affairs support to the exercise in Pabrade and Vilnuis, Lithuania, June 5-19, 2017.

-While on the ground, the 100th MPAD provided photo, video and print journalism coverage for training and field operations.
+While on the ground, we provided photo, video and print journalism coverage for training and field operations.

 “I think the stories we put out are key to capturing what our multinational partnerships are all about,” said Sgt.
-Mark Otte.
+Mark Otte, one of our newest soldiers to the unit.
 “We are sharing soldier stories for families back home and providing transparency.
 Public support is key, and I think our role will ultimately have a hand in the strength of next year’s exercise.”

-During the 13 days spent in the Baltic state, the 100th MPAD soldiers published seven print stories, eight videos and over 150 photos shared by the Armed Forces Network, the National Guard Bureau and other publishing agencies.
-But after hurdling every challenge faced in covering an operation of this magnitude, the MPAD Soldiers say the relationships built during the operation were by far their greatest achievement.
+During the 13 days spent in the Baltic state, our team published seven print stories, eight videos and over 150 photos shared by the Armed Forces Network, the National Guard Bureau and other publishing agencies.

-While in the region MPAD leaders also partnered with Lithuanian and Croatian public affairs officers to collaborate, share information and learn what each partner could do to improve their own public affairs practices.
+While in the region we also partnered with Lithuanian and Croatian public affairs officers to collaborate, share information and learn what each of us could do to improve our own public affairs practices.

-“Our hope is through the images we take our Soldiers will never forget the friendships built here, and the world will see the strength of our convictions,” said Boutch.
+My hope is through the images we took our soldiers will never forget the friendships built here, and the world will see the strength of our convictions.